oscarfonts/TerrainService/README.md

 Setting up
 ----------

-Add a DEM file in GeoTIFF format and EPSG:4326 coordinate system (WGS84 lat, lon) in "data/DEM.tif".
+Add a GeoTIFF DEM file in EPSG:4326 to "data/DEM.tif".
+Yes, the file name *is* hardcoded.

 Running from command line
 -------------------------

+**NOTE: At this stage, the commandline is broken.**

 Run the "controllers/layer.js" script.
-Reads 2D input data from "stdin" and outputs 3D tata to "stdout".
-For example, this simple GeoJSON file:
+Reads 2D input data from "stdin" and outputs the 3D data to "stdout".
+For example, try the provided simple GeoJSON test file:

     node controllers/layer.js < data/test/simple.geojson